-Cyclosporine is an immunosuppressant peptide isolated from the fungus Tolyplocadium inflatum.
+Cyclosporine is an immunosuppressant peptide isolated from the fungus Tolypocladium inflatum.

-Mechanism of action: Cyclosporine binds to the cyclophilin protein of T lymphocytes forming a complex that, in turn, inhibits the activity of calcineurin, thus preventing the transcription of multiple genes related to inflammatory cytokines.
-It also acts on the mitochondria, inhibiting their apoptosis.
+Mechanism of action: Cyclosporine binds to the cyclophilin protein of T lymphocytes to form a complex that, in turn, inhibits the activity of calcineurin, thus preventing the transcription of multiple genes associated with inflammatory cytokines.
+It also acts on the mitochondria by inhibiting their apoptosis.

-Rationale: Cyclosporine has been shown to inhibit the replication of several coronaviruses in vitro at non-cytotoxic concentrations and independently of its immunosuppressive effect [71,72], and to reduce cell proliferation and the concomitant production of cytokines.
+Rationale: Cyclosporine has been shown to inhibit the replication of several coronaviruses in vitro at noncytotoxic concentrations and independently of its immunosuppressive effect [71,72].
+It also reduces cell proliferation and the concomitant production of cytokines.

-DHR: Cases of hypersensitivity/nonspecific release of mediators have been described related to excipients in the formula (Table I) [11].
-Polyoxyethylated castor oil (Cremophor EL) is a non-ionic surfactant which is extracted from seeds of Ricinus Communis and is used as a vehicle in hydrophobic medications such as cyclosporine.
-It may cause itching, erythematous rash, urticaria, angioedema, facial flushing, bronchospasm, dyspnea, nausea, vomiting, and anaphylaxis following drug infusion.
-IgE-mediated immune response, complement activity, histamine release by basophils or mast cells, and IgG antibody formation are the probable mechanisms thought of as the pathophysiology to this reaction [73].
-Assuming Cremophor EL as the culprit agent in hypersensitivity with IV cyclosporine, corn oil-based soft gelatin capsules, which contain polyoxyethylated glycolyzed glycerides, would be a safe alternative regarding hypersensitivity to other forms of cyclosporine [74].
-This has been confirmed in other publications [11,75-77].
-Finally, a basophil activation test (BAT) can be used a diagnostic tool for both cyclosporine- or excipient-induced hypersensitivity [73,75].
-Allergological study: Cyclosporine and Cremophor EL have been tested at 1/1,000-1/1 for prick-test and at 1/1,000 and 1/100 for intradermal test [73,74].
-If cutaneous tests are negative, the risk-benefit ratio should be evaluated before proceeding with a DPT.
-Desensitization protocols: There is one report of satisfactory slow oral cyclosporine desensitization protocol (11 days) [78].
+DHRs: Cases of hypersensitivity/nonspecific release of mediators associated with excipients in the formula have been reported (Table 1) [11].
+Polyoxyethylated castor oil (Cremophor EL) is a nonionic surfactant that is extracted from the seeds of Ricinus communis and used as a vehicle in hydrophobic medications such as cyclosporine.
+It can cause itching, erythematous rash, urticaria, angioedema, facial flushing, bronchospasm, dyspnea, nausea, vomiting, and anaphylaxis following infusion.
+The probable pathophysiological mechanisms underlying this reaction include IgE-mediated immune response, complement activity, histamine release by basophils or mast cells, and IgG antibody formation [73].
+Assuming that Cremophor EL is the culprit agent in hypersensitivity to intravenous cyclosporine, corn oilbased soft gelatin capsules, which contain polyoxyethylated glycolyzed glycerides, would be a safe alternative in cases of hypersensitivity to other forms of cyclosporine [74].

+This observation has been confirmed elsewhere [11,75-77].
+Finally, the basophil activation test (BAT) can be used as a diagnostic tool for both cyclosporine- and excipient-induced hypersensitivity [73,75].

+Allergological study: Cyclosporine and Cremophor EL have been tested at 1/1000 to 1/1 for prick testing and at 1/1000 and 1/100 for intradermal testing [73,74].
+If the results of skin tests are negative, the risk-benefit ratio should be evaluated before proceeding with a DPT.

+Desensitization protocols: One successful slow oral cyclosporine desensitization protocol has been reported (11 days) [78].